 Diners, Drive-Ins, And Skydives

 With Mürren only a quick cable car ride away, you’ll be back in town by early afternoon.
 Depending on the season, find a seat on the cliffhanging sun terrace or in the cozy dining room of the Hotel Edelweiss, an ideal spot for an afternoon drink with a view.
-In the summer months, keep your eyes and ears peeled for helicopters darting in and out of the clouds—it’s only a matter of minutes before a skydiver topples into the valley below.
+In the summer months, keep your eyes and ears peeled for helicopters darting in and out of the clouds—it’s only a matter of minutes before a skydiver topples into view.

-For an easy and scenic afternoon hike, make your way back to the Allmendhubel funicular station and follow the steady downhill path to Winteregg or Grütschalp.
+For an easy afternoon hike, make your way back to the Allmendhubel funicular station and follow the steady downhill path to Winteregg or Grütschalp.
 The good news?
 You’ll finish near the train station for a quick ride back to Mürren, admiring the Eiger, Mönch, and Jungfrau along the way.

 Guess Who’s Coming To Dinner